Service Dog Training

 Are trained to help their owner navigate treatment plans for a broad range of psychiatric disorders such as anxiety, depression, personality disorders, trauma history, and PTSD.
 Specifically psychiatric service dogs may help their owners to:

-- Recognise and respond to signs of anxiety or panic attack;
+- Recognize and respond to signs of anxiety or panic attack;

-- Recognise and respond to signs of depression;
+- Recognize and respond to signs of depression;

-- Recognise and interrupt negative or harmful behavioral patterns;
+- Recognize and interrupt negative or harmful behavioral patterns;

 - Provide intimate companionship and foster engagement in the external world;